 Children learn their healthy eating habits from their parents.
 Our family and environmental influences play a huge part in their diet and developing palates.
 This is why children with caregivers who eat healthy food are more likely to consume lean proteins, fruits, and vegetables and establish these as food preferences.1 Children with caregivers who eat less healthy foods are less likely to eat fruits and vegetables and instead consume larger amounts of fat and sugar.4

 3. Eat Together

-As mentioned, it’s important for us parents to model healthy eating habits to our children.
+As mentioned, we parents need to model healthy eating habits for our children.
 This is why we need to make it a priority to eat with our children during each meal.
-By eating together our children are watching us try new foods which encourages them that it’s safe to try new foods.
+By eating together, our children are watching us try new foods, which encourages them that it’s safe to try new foods.
 They witness us communicating enjoyment of eating new foods and learn how to express hunger and satiety.
 5

 4. Make Mealtimes Positive

 Make mealtime a positive time.
 When you share with one another at the table and create positive conversation, meals become a pleasant social occasion.
 If mealtimes are unpleasant, children may associate eating with stress and try to eat faster to leave the table sooner.

 The more children are exposed to fast-food restaurants, the more they increase consumption of high-fat foods and develop these as food preferences.6 Even though these foods and sweetened drinks are marketed for children, we all know and need to be reminded that they provide very minimal nutritional benefits.7

 6. Don’t Order from the Kids Menu